-Our 1-day Manual Handling course is aimed at anyone who undertakes manual handling as part of their work duties.
-It gives delegates an understanding of safe manual handling, and is based upon the principles of safe moving and handling of loads known as the ‘kinetic’ approach to manual handling, and will involve a number of practical demonstrations and activities.
+This course is aimed at anyone who undertakes manual handling as part of their work duties.
+It gives delegates an understanding of safe manual handling, and is based upon the principles of safe moving and handling of loads known as the ‘kinetic’ approach to manual handling.
+It also looks at risk assessments and minimising any risks of manual handling injuries.

 Group booking discounts available.